-This page will, when completed, show session availability, links to notes and charts for download, an FAQ area and some useful links and info for students.
+This page will show session availability, links to notes and charts for download, an FAQ area and some useful links and info for students.

 From conversations with many people who started learning piano and then gave up there seem to be two main factors

 The first of those is simple to deal with.
 Especially for beginners as the musical patterns and techniques necessary can be found in a wide variety of music forms and it's easier to learn and progress if you like what you're playing.